graphcore-research/notebooks/README.md

 **2. Devcontainers**

+If using devcontainers, use "Open in Container" to build the container & open the project.
+We haven't configured this for using real IPUs, as it is hard to support both cases in `devcontainer.json`.
+(Note that for git commands, you might want to use "Create new integrated terminal (local)".)

 We'd suggest also using a virtual env, so that it's easy to run `setup.sh` to load the same environment variables as Paperspace Gradient.
-We haven't configured this for using real IPUs, as it is hard to support both cases in `devcontainer.json`.
+Make sure the Jupyter kernel is set to use the Python interpreter from the venv.

 ```bash
 python -m venv --system-site-packages .venv